Sarah Waters was born in Wales in 1966. She has a Ph.D. in English Literature and has been an associate lecturer with the Open University.

 She was included in Granta’s prestigious list of ‘Best of Young British Novelists 2003’, and in the same year was voted Author of the Year by both publishers and booksellers at the British Book Awards and the BA Conference, and won the Waterstones Author of the Year Award.
 In April 2015 she joined the Council of the Society of Authors.
 She was named Writer of the Decade at the Stonewall Awards in late 2015.

 TV and film adaptations include TIPPING THE VELVET (multi-award-winning, BAFTA nominated) by Sally Head Productions for BBC; FINGERSMITH (BAFTA nominated) by Sally Head Productions for BBC; AFFINITY (several awards worldwide) by Box TV for ITV; THE NIGHT WATCH for BBC.
-THE LITTLE STRANGER is in development as a feature film with Potboiler Productions, adapted by Lucinda Coxon and to be directed by Lenny Abrahamson.
-Potboiler Productions has also optioned TV rights to THE PAYING GUESTS.
+FINGERSMITH was the inspiration for Park Chan-Wook’s Academy Award-winning feature film THE HANDMAIDEN, while THE LITTLE STRANGER was recently adapted as a feature film with Potboiler Productions, directed by Lenny Abrahamson and with a screenplay by Lucinda Coxon.

 Sarah co-wrote an original stage show with Christopher Green, The Frozen Scream, which premiered in December 2014 at the Cardiff Millennium Centre and Birmingham Hippodrome.